DoSomething/infrastructure/docs/serverless-guide.md

               only: master
 ```

-After adding this file to your application, [add the repostory as a "project"](https://circleci.com/docs/2.0/project-build/#section=getting-started).
+After adding this file to your application's repository, [add the app as a "project"](https://circleci.com/docs/2.0/project-build/#section=getting-started).
 Your first build may fail due to missing credentials - that's okay!
 Head to the project's "Build Settings" page and [import environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) from an existing serverless project, such as `dosomething/graphql`.

 Now, any commits to `master` will automatically deploy [our Lambda function](https://github.com/DoSomething/hello-serverless)!